mmcdonald7000/MeganMcDonald.github.io/_pages/about.md

 ## Education

-David prides himself on his diverse skill set.
-His most prominent fields of expertise are additive manufacturing (i.e., 3D printing) and biotechnology.

-* University of Virginia
-  * BS Mathematics
-  * BS Biomedical Engineering
+Megan is an undergraduate sophmore who enjoyes being involved with her campus.
+She manages her time well, priorities her studies, and keeps an effective balance between work and pastime activities (i.e, playing tennis and painting).

 * Vanderbilt University
-  * PhD Biomedical Engineering
+  * Bachelor of Engineering in Chemical Engineering
+  * Chemistry Minor
+  * Digital Fabrication Minor

 ## Technical Skills

-David can operate a number of different computer controlled (CNC) fabrication tools to turn 3D models into real-life parts.
-David has experience with the following additive manufacturing technologies:
+Megan can operate a number of different 3D printers and create CAD renderings on Fusion.
+Her work with Fused Filament Fabrication (FFF) has taught her how to produce and analyze the plastic polymers that are fed through the printers.
+She has expereince with the following machinery used in and for the fabrication lab:

-* Fused Filament Fabrication (FFF)
+* Fused Filament Fabrication printers
-* Stereolithography (SLA)
+* Rheometer
-* Selective Laser Sintering (SLS)
+* Differential Scanning Calorimeters (DSC)
-* 3D Inkjet Printing
+* Pelletizer
+* Filabot EX2 and EX6 filament extruders
-* Bioplotting
+* Regrinder

 ## Press